gerald-corzo/STDA/Readme_essmi.md

   2.Estiimates drought index corresponding to the values per month and generates a time series of thresholds

 **Codes:**
-The related repository is attached in the STDA, including: essmi_indicator.py (functions: essmi calculation and visualizaiton), essmi_main.py(main program), and era5_monthly_averaged_sm.nc(sample data for input)
+The related repository is attached in the STDA path, including: essmi_indicator.py (functions: essmi calculation and visualizaiton), essmi_main.py(main program), and era5_monthly_averaged_sm.nc(sample data for input)